newfs/gobotany-app/README.md

     dev/start-solr

-Finally, activate the virtual environment so that Python run from your shell has access to the Go Botany application and its dependencies:

-    source dev/activate

 At this point the application should at least run, even though most pages will give errors if your database is not set up yet.
 To start the application, simply run: